-Dawnie Walton is Co-Founder and Editorial Director of Ursa.
+Dawnie Walton is Co-Founder and Editorial Director.
 She is the author of The Final Revival of Opal & Nev, winner of the Aspen Words Literary Prize, longlisted for the Women’s Prize for Fiction, and named one of the best books of 2021 by The Washington Post, NPR, Esquire, and former U.S. President Barack Obama, among others.
 Her work explores identity, place, and the influence of pop culture.
 Formerly an editor at Essence and Entertainment Weekly, she has received fellowships from MacDowell and Tin House, and an MFA from the Iowa Writers’ Workshop.
 Born and raised in Jacksonville, Florida, she lives in Brooklyn with her husband.

-Mark Armstrong is Co-Founder and CEO of Ursa.
+Mark Armstrong is Co-Founder and CEO.
 He was previously the Founder and CEO of Longreads, the National Magazine Award-winning site that Armstrong started as a Twitter account and hashtag and was dubbed “A digital renaissance for the long form” by The New York Times.
 Longreads was acquired by Automattic (parent company of WordPress and Tumblr), where he served as VP of Content.
 He lives in Seattle with his wife and children.